Paul70/GitCheatSheet/cheatsheet.md

 # Git Cheat Sheet

+## 1. Git Workflows

-## Create a local branch and push that branch to the remote repository
+### Create a local branch and push that branch to the remote repository
 Step 1: local branch:
 - using git checkout command: